megafayray/Calculator/README.md

 - Add function that changes the color of the calculator (used two different methods as examples of two ways of doing it)

 To do:
 - Allow multi number/multi operator expressions (ex.
-1+2+3 = 6 // currently gives 3)
+1+2+3 = 6 // currently the display becomes "23" when I enter 1+2+3, and when I hit equals, I get "24")

 For a later time:
 - Add keyboard support